Dema1348/ubuntu_16.04_nodejs_server_setup/README.md

 # Ubuntu 16.04 Server Setup for Node.js Apps
-This script makes it easy to set up an Ubuntu server for Node.js applications
+This script makes it easy to set up a fresh Ubuntu server for Node.js applications

 ## Usage
 Copy-paste the following line into your terminal **as superuser**: